 Don't worry too much and have a great trip.

 South of Tokyo is completely safe (unless the unexpected happens - and hey we can easily get hit by a bus too).
-I live in Yokohama and there is a small risk of radiation poisoning here for young children, but in osaka or areas further southwest are completely safe. almost 7 years ago
+I live in Yokohama and there is a small risk of radiation poisoning here for young children, but in osaka or areas further southwest are completely safe. over 9 years ago